Sausage Vodka Sauce with Mafalda Pasta

 Crushed tomatoes

-The crushed tomatoes will make the sauce a little thicker and heartier then using puree.
+The crushed tomatoes will make the sauce a little thicker and heartier than tomato puree, but you can substitute it if you like.
 I love the texture they add to this sauce and they hold up well to the chunks of sausage.

 Vodka

-You don’t need to use an expensive vodka but you should definitely use something that you enjoy drinking.
-The vodka will be fragrant and does impact the flavor of the sauce, so just like adding wine to a recipe, make sure you the like the taste of the vodka you are using.
+You don’t need to use expensive vodka, but you should definitely use something that you enjoy drinking.
+The vodka will be fragrant and impact the flavor of the sauce, so just like adding wine to a recipe, make sure you like the taste of the vodka you are using.

 Half and Half

-The sauce will be pretty hearty with the crushed tomatoes and the sausage, so you don’t need to use heavy cream here.
-I like the creamy silkiness that half and half creates and it is just thick enough for this sauce.
+The crushed tomatoes and sausage will make the sauce pretty hearty, so you don’t need to use heavy cream here.
+I like Half and Half’s silkiness, and it is thick enough to make a creamy sauce.

 Fresh Basil

-Basil really finishes off this dish.
+Basil finishes off this dish.
 It really brightens up the sauce!

 Pecorino Romano Cheese